openedx/openedx-events/docs/quickstarts/use-events-to-call-webhook.rst

 Now that you have configured both :term:`event receivers <Event Receiver>`, you'll need to trigger the events so you receive the events data in Zapier.
 Try it out!

 .. warning::
-    The `event receiver <Event Receiver>` function in this tutorial is designed to be lightweight, serving as a basic example of event receivers.
+    The :term:`event receiver <Event Receiver>` function in this tutorial is designed to be lightweight, serving as a basic example of event receivers.
 However, it has not been tested in a production environment.
 When implementing an event receiver for real-world use, consider additional factors such as error handling, logging, and performance.

 .. _Django plugin: https://github.com/openedx/edx-django-utils/blob/master/edx_django_utils/plugins/README.rst
 .. _documentation: https://edunext.github.io/openedx-events-2-zapier/